NerdDiffer/tools/README.md

 tools
 =====

-small collection of utility functions in javascript inspired by http://www.eloquentjavascript.net/ and conversations with various people
+small collection of utility functions in javascript <br />
+inspired by http://www.eloquentjavascript.net/, conversations with various people